This blog may contain affiliate links. Read our disclosure policy for more info.

 18. Athabasca Glacier tour

 An hour and 15-minute drive from Jasper is the Athabasca Glacier in the Columbia Icefield.
-Driving to the Athabasca Glacier from Jasper is well worth it in my opinion, that’s because it’s one of 6 glaciers fed by the Columbia Icefield and is a huge 6km-squared.
-In fact, scientists believe that it won’t be long before this glacier ceases to exist due to global warming, the Athabasca Glacier has lost 1.5 km in the past 125 years!
+Driving to the Athabasca Glacier from Jasper is well worth it in my opinion, that’s because it’s one of 6 glaciers fed by the Columbia Icefield and is a huge 6 km-squared.
+In fact, scientists believe that it won’t be long before this glacier ceases to exist due to global warming, the Athabasca Glacier has lost 1.5 km (0.9 mi) in the past 125 years!

 Or for the more adventurous traveler, why not book this 4-hour ice-climbing tour!
 With your experienced guide, you will be taken below the glacier’s surface using specialist climbing equipment.
-This tour starts from the top of the glacier car park and costs from $183 CAD.
+This tour starts from the top of the glacier car park and costs from $184 CAD.
+It without a doubt will be an experience that most people won’t get the chance to do!

-Worth noting you can get close to the Athabasca Glacier without booking on a tour, from the car park on Glacier Road there’s a 30-minute hiking trail that takes you close to the glacier – although you can’t get on the glacier itself.
+Worth noting you can get close to the Athabasca Glacier without booking a tour.
+From the car park on Glacier Road there’s a 30-minute hiking trail that takes you close to the glacier – although you can’t get on the glacier itself.
 The road is only open from June to October so this is one of those summer-only activities in Jasper National Park!

 But if you are not into golf (Daniel and I aren’t golfers) then you can still visit the Jasper Park Lodge to go for a walk, dine at one of the many restaurants, or if your budget allows, spend a night or two.
 For those on a honeymoon in Jasper, this is the most romantic place to stay and well worth the splurge!